gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-08-markdown-file-linker.md

 ---

-Markdown File Linker allows you to insert links to local files as Markdown, perfect for linking between articles in your Jekyll blog!
+Markdown File Linker is an extension for the [Nova editor](https://nova.app) that allows you to insert links to local files as Markdown, perfect for linking between articles in your Jekyll blog!

 ## Usage